-The Manikato Stakes is a Group 1 sprint race held at Moonee Valley Racecourse on the Friday night ahead of the Cox Plate.
-It is a 1200-metre sprint run under weight-for-age conditions by horses of either gender, aged three years and above, with prizemoney of $1 million.
+The Manikato Stakes is a Group 1 sprint race held at Moonee Valley Racecourse.
+It is a 1200-metre sprint run under weight-for-age conditions by horses of either gender, aged three years and above, with prizemoney of $2 million.

 History of the Manikato Stakes